Airports Act 1996: Ownership Rules with Regard to Investment Funds

 The Airports Act 1996 (the Act) establishes the regulatory arrangements which apply to the airports formerly owned and operated on behalf of the Commonwealth by the Federal Airports Corporation, and Sydney West Airport.

-In respect of airport ownership and control, the Airports (Ownership-Interests in Shares) Regulations 1996 establish that a foreign investment fund can be classified as ‘substantially Australian’ in relation to the foreign ownership provisions or a ‘distanced investment fund’ in relation to the airline-ownership provisions of the Airports Act 1996.
+In respect of airport ownership and control, the Airports (Ownership) Regulations 2024 establish that a foreign investment fund can be classified as ‘substantially Australian’ in relation to the foreign ownership provisions or a ‘distanced investment fund’ in relation to the airline-ownership provisions of the Airports Act 1996.

 It is essential that fund managers refer to and meet the requirements of the Act, the Schedule to the Act, and the Regulations to ensure legislative obligations are fulfilled.